Kyome22/Telescopure/README.md

 - Browse a page in the full screen.
 - Pull to refresh a page.
 - Bookmark user's favorite page.
-- Open a link of other app in MinBrowser.
+- Open a link of other app in Telescopure.
 - User can select a search engine (Google/Bing/DuckDuckGo).
 - Support light and dark themes.
 - Localized (English, Japanese).